opsi-org/lazarus/helper/opsi-doc-generator/README.md

 2. Click on `Run->Build` or press <kbd>SHIFT+F9</kbd>.

+3. Double click on opsi_doc_generator_gui.exe file to run it.

 ### Build instructions for Commandline version
 1. Run Lazarus and click on `Project->Open Project`.
 Select